Skip to main content

 • story

 • “Seven Doors is an extremely interesting indie project that is a horror quest.
-The pros I would attribute are very good graphics for an indie project, the presence of a plot, and quite good, more than adequate cost and ease of management.
-Interesting puzzles.
-The only thing that upset me is some short plot.
-The pros and cons of the project are worthy of getting acquainted with it; in general, I recommend purchasing.”
+It has very good graphics for an indie project, a presence of a plot, quite good cost and ease of management, and interesting puzzles.
+The only downside is a somewhat short plot.
+Overall, I recommend purchasing it.”

 • music